Rural People with Disabilities – Models and Innovations

 These stories feature model programs and successful rural projects that can serve as a source of ideas and provide lessons others have learned.
 Some of the projects or programs may no longer be active.
 Read about the criteria and evidence-base for programs included.

-- Need: In Vermont, the growing population of older adults, coupled with a lack of a decentralized, home-based system of care management, posed significant challenges for those who wanted to remain living independently at home.
+- Need: In Vermont, the growing population of older adults, coupled with a lack of a decentralized, home-based system of care management, poses significant challenges for those who want to remain living independently at home.

-- Results: Compared to their non-SASH peers, SASH participants report better health outcomes, including fewer falls, lower rates of hospitalizations, fewer emergency room visits, and the completion of more advance directives – all of which has the potential of saving millions of dollars.
+- Results: Compared to their non-SASH peers, SASH participants have been documented to have better health outcomes, including fewer falls, lower rates of hospitalizations, and fewer emergency room visits.

 Other Project Examples